 It has kelp meal, probiotics, seaweed extracts, alfalfa meal, cottonseed meal, Mycorrhizae, soft rock, fishbone meal, phosphate, feather meal, and potassium sulfate.

-Not only is this fertilizer organic, but it also has zero synthetic content as well as zero GMO-infested manure.
+Not only is this fertilizer organic, but it also has zero synthetic content and zero GMO-infested manure.

-The natural contents also contain Trubiotic soil microbes, which help with the disintegration of nutrients in the soil.
+The natural contents also contain Trubiotic soil microbes, which help disintegrate nutrients in the soil.

 This allows the fig tree to absorb the nutrients at a faster rate.

-This fertilizer is also listed in the OMRI, which further proves that it is completely organic.
+This fertilizer is also listed in the OMRI, proving it is completely organic.